Envek/rubyworld-keep-it-ruby/slides.md

 And for many years we've created literally over a hundred of open source products, big and small, famous and not so.
 Very probably your application already depends on a few martian Ruby gems, so check out your Gemfile and count how many of them you have.

-Some open source products have even grown into commercial products, like anycable or imgproxy, still staying open source at the time.
+Some open source products have even grown into commercial products, like anycable or imgproxy, still staying open source at the time. [click] And today we will talk about imgproxy.
 -->

 ---